top of page

 RBC "Someday Street" at the Discovery Centre

-Our kids' favourite section was the ‘RBC Someday Street’ on the 4th floor, which is an fun play area, where they could try their hand out at ‘real jobs’ such as working on a construction site, in a pharmacy, or at a supermarket.
-They also loved the innovation lab, where they could play around with electrical circuits and lightbulbs.
-While it isn’t cheap, it’s worth noting that it is free for kids aged 2 and under.
+Our kids played there for around 3 hours and they could have stayed much longer, as neither of them wanted to leave!
+Our kids' favourite section was the ‘RBC Someday Street’ on the 4th floor, which is a fun play area, where kids can try their hand out at ‘real jobs’ such as working on a construction site, in a pharmacy, or at a supermarket.

-In the evening, why not catch the Alderney Ferry across to Dartmouth, which is only a 15 minute ride and is a great way to take in some of the best views of Halifax.
 The ferry ride is very reasonably priced as it only costs $2.75 return for adults and is free for kids (it’s worth noting that you need to give exact change in cash, although they do have change machines in the terminal).

 Stunning view of Halifax from the Dartmouth Ferry